-For example, a company with a $2 EPS and current share price of $20 would have a P/E of 10.
-This tells you that investors are willing to pay 10 times the EPS for the stock.
+For example, a company with a $2 EPS and a current share price of $20 would have a P/E of 10.
+It tells you that investors are willing to pay ten times the EPS for the stock.

 If a company's earnings remain constant, but the price per share continues to rise, this drives the P/E higher.
 At some point, analysts will deem the stock too expensive, which often precedes a recommendation to sell.

 Conversely, as a stock's P/E falls, it will become cheap.
 In the fourth quarter of 2017, Warren Buffet commented that "measured against interest rates, stocks are on the cheap side compared to historical valuations."
 When a stock's considered cheap, this may turn it into a buy candidate.
 Of course, the stock's P/E is just one tool in evaluating stocks.

 Interpreting the P/E

 The cheap versus expensive analysis does not tell you an important detail.
 Investors need to know, at what P/E is the stock cheap or expensive?
 For individual stocks, start by looking at industry peers to compare their P/Es.